GDATASoftwareAG/wordpress-gdata-antivirus/Readme.txt

 Commercial entities are encouraged to contact us via vaas@gdata.de for more details on partnership opportunities.

+== Screenshots ==
+1. Enter your credentials.
+2. Shows the image upload scan.
+3. Full OnDemand Scan.
+4. Scan on Upload.

 == Changelog ==

 = 1.0.0 =